Wisconsin & Michigan Railway

+This article is about the Wisconsin & Michigan Railway.
+The Wisconsin and Michigan Railroad was incorporated January 31, 1881, in Wisconsin.

 The Wisconsin & Michigan Railway (W&M) was incorporated October 26, 1893, under the general laws of Wisconsin for the purpose of constructing, maintaining, and operating a railroad as described in its articles of incorporation.

+Chicago railroadman John N. Faithorn and his financial backers conceived of the Wisconsin and Michigan Railway as part of a railroad-car ferry transportation system which would connect the rich iron and timber lands of Michigan's Northern Peninsula with Chicago steel plants and lumber markets.

 Incorporation to 1900

 Early history

 The W&M railway acquired six railroad corporations by purchasing their property, rights, and franchises.
 The railway also purchased the railroad property of the Peshtigo Lumber Company of Peshtigo, Wi.
 The W&M Railway was conceived in 1893 by John N Faithorn, a railroad tycoon from Chicago, Il.
 His idea was to build a railroad connect the iron-rich Upper Peninsula of Michigan, with the steel mills in cities using both railroads and lake ferries.

-First Track Is Laid - 1894
+First track is laid (1894)

-This railroad began building from the Soo Line railroad at Faithorn Junction in Wisconsin south about five miles.
+This railroad began building from the Soo Line railroad at Faithorn Junction in Michigan south about five miles.
 Faithorn was named for J. Nathan Faithorn, an official of the railroad.
-The initial ending point was the Ingalls, White Rapids & Northern Logging railway aka IWR&N. This location would later become known as Bagley_Junction.
+The initial ending point was the Ingalls, White Rapids & Northern Logging railway aka IWR&N. This location would later become known as Bagley Junction.

 A five-mile section of the IWR&N was standard gauged from Ingalls, Michigan to the Menominee River, the state line.
 A bridge was built in 1894 to cross the Menominee River at Koss, Michigan to Wagner, Wisconsin.